Dr. Annett Kaminski

 seit 2017 Wissenschaftliche Mitarbeiterin (Vollzeit) am Institut für fremdsprachliche Philologien, Fach Anglistik (IFB), Universität Koblenz-Landau, Campus Landau

-Forthcoming.
+2025.
 Developing student teachers' awareness of multimodal features through task-based activities around picturebooks.
 In: Mourão, S. and Bennett, K. (Eds.)
-Mediation in Multimodal Literature, Education and Translation: Picturebooks and Graphic Narratives.
-Routledge.
+Multimodal Mediation Through Picturebooks and Graphic Narratives: Educational and Translational Contexts.
+New York: Routledge, pp. 207-224.

-In press.
+2024.
 Teaching-based master dissertations to support reflective practices when using story in early English language learning.
 In: Mourão, S. and Leslie, C. (Eds.)
 Researching Educational Practices, Teacher Education and Professional Development for Early Language Learning: Examples from Europe.
-Abingdon: Routledge.
+London: Routledge, pp. 159-174.

 2024.
 Introducing pre-schoolers and first graders to English: Student teachers' insights.
 Paper presented at the Inaugural International ELLRA Conference.
 25-27 April, UKEN Krakow, Poland.